 Secret Mission

-General Howe's secret plans to surprise and destroy the Continental Army would spur a bold gambit |
+General Howe's secret plans to surprise and destroy The Continental Army would spur a bold gambit |

 Clandestine Meeting